 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-How do I find out my FICO score?
+Can I improve my FICO score?

-Want to know more about your FICO score?
+Curious about credit scores?
 Give us a call at 949-544-4908.